aftern0on/libgdx.polygon-generator/README.md

 Result of getting whole polygons:
 ![Result with whole polygons](https://github.com/aftern0on/libgdx.polygon-generator/blob/main/img/merge_all.png)

-The table, cells, and borders that are used for calculations are extended from `Actor`, you can add `CellList` to the scene and debug them to see their borders.
+The table, cells and borders that are used for calculations are extended from `Actor`, you can add `CellList` to the scene and debug them to see their borders.